aryoda/tryCatchLog/README.md

 ### Can I install the package via CRAN or from another repository

-A prebuild package file is currently not available but planned (e. g. via a separate github release project).
+A prebuilt package file is currently not available but planned (e. g. via a separate github release project).

+The package shall be published on [CRAN](https://cran.r-project.org/) only if there is enough demand for that.